codeholicritin/GitCommands/tutorial-documention.md

 - **Usage:** Configure these settings to match your site's design preferences.

 > [!IMPORTANT]
-> If the above settings don't apply, try using Page Options.
+> If the above settings don't apply, try using [Ostnica Page Options](https://github.com/codeholicritin/GitCommands/blob/main/tutorial-documention.md#ostnica-page-settings--).
 Click on _Edit Page > Ostnica Page Options_, select the desired settings for that page, and then update it to see the changes.

 ## Header > General